2. Using games and brainstorming to learn about forces

 Case Study 2 shows how pupils can learn things about force and motion through games and competitions.

 Activity 2 builds on pupils’ identification of forces from Activity 1.
 We integrate science and language work to help us describe forces and their effects more accurately in a brainstorm activity.
-(See.)
+(See Key Resource: Using mind maps and brainstorming to explore ideas [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] .)
 There are no ‘right’ or ‘wrong’ answers in a brainstorm, but you are challenging pupils’ thinking by encouraging them to speak their thoughts.
 An important part of learning in science is communicating ideas and practising using scientific vocabulary.

 Case Study 2: The class force Olympics